RosettaCommons/documentation/rosetta_basics/scoring/RosettaQM/GAMESS/GAMESSEnergyCalculationFromWeigthsFiles.md

 ##

 There are different ways to set a scoring function.
 One can also use a weights file for this purpose.
-You will need to create a file with `.wts` format in directory `to be written`.
+You will need to create a file with `.wts` format in directory `<path-to-Rostta>/main/database/scoring/weights`.
 Here is an example of content in this file:

 ```
 BEGIN_GAMESS_SETTINGS